 Members of Stroma Certification’s UKAS accredited Competent Person Scheme are certified as competent to provide installation work to an industry standard for consumers.
 Once any installation work has been completed the work needs to be notified to Building Control.
 Consumers are provided with peace of mind as you receive a work quality guarantee on notified works which lasts 6 years.

-Consumers may request a replacement notification of the installation works by contacting Stroma Certification:
+Consumers may request a replacement notification certificate by contacting Stroma Certification:

 Replacement Notification of Works certificates are subject to a £5 administration fee.
 Stroma Certification will action your request as soon as possible.